The Core-Cusp Problem in Cold Dark Matter Halos and Supernova Feedback: Effects of Oscillation: Conclusion

 \acknowledgments

-We would like to thank T. Okamoto, and A. Wagner for useful comments.
-Numerical simulations were performed with the FIRST simulator and T2K-Tsukuba at the Center for Computational Sciences at the University of Tsukuba.
-This work was supported in part by JSPS Grants-in-Aid for Scientific Research: (A) (21244013), (C) (18540242), and (S) (20224002), and Grants-in-Aid for Specially Promoted Research by MEXT (16002003).
+We thank T. Okamoto, A. Wagner, B. Semelin, and A. Burkert for useful discussions and K. Hasegawa for giving G.O. a fruitful chance.
+We acknowledge the anonymous referee for providing many helpful comments and suggestions.
+Numerical simulations were performed with HA-PACS at the Center for Computational Sciences at the University of Tsukuba.
+This study was supported in part by JSPS Grants-in-Aid for Scientific Research: (A) (21244013), (C) (18540242), and (S) (20224002), Grants-in-Aid for Specially Promoted Research by MEXT (16002003), and a Grant-in-Aid for JSPS Fellows (25-1455 G.O.).